Looking for a fun and easy crochet project? This Crochet Sunflower Granny Square pattern is perfect for you!

 Recommended Yarn and Colors

-You can use Sunflower colors – brown, orange and yellow.
-But this square will also look beautiful in any color palette.
+You can use Sunflower colors in orange, yellow and brown yarn.
+But this square will also look beautiful in any color palette, or even in a solid color.

 Acrylic yarn works great for blankets and is easy to wash and dry.
-You could also use cottton yarn which is perfect for pillows and bags.
+You could also use cottton yarn which is perfect for pillows and a sunflower bag.

 For my squares I used small amounts of DK weight yarn and Size G/4.5mm crochet hook.